damianoazzolini/pasta/README.md

 ### Parameter Learning
 ```
-pasta examples/learning/background_bayesian_network.lp --pl
+pastasolver examples/learning/background_bayesian_network.lp --pl
 ```

 ### Decision Theory
 ```
-pasta examples/decision_theory/dummy.lp -dt
+pastasolver examples/decision_theory/dummy.lp -dt
 ```
-For normalization, you should use `-dtn` insted of `-dt`.
+For normalization, you should use `-dtn` instead of `-dt`.

 ### Handling Inconsistent Programs
 The credal semantics requires that every world has at least one answer set.